 On the night he died, he was finally told that the only option left for him was hospice care.
 On my way out the door, Dad had drifted off into a morphine induced sleep.
 I opted to let him rest.
 Blessedly, my Sister said “aren’t you going to say goodbye?”
 I felt guilty at the time, but I roused him and said “dad, I love you, I’ll see you tomorrow”.
 He squeezed my hand and nodded.
 He may have said I love you too, honestly I’m ok either way.
 He died that night.
 I believe that he would have kept fighting his losing battle had he not been given permission to let go.

 In his final weeks he was cantankerous.
 He was fighting his own private battle.
 I wish I had had the guts to ask him directly what was going through his head.
 But he was choosing to keep it to himself and I respected that.
 He didn’t want to die.
-I think he was mad about it.
-He requested a copy of C.S.
+I think he was angry about it.
+Near the end he requested a copy of C.S.
 Lewis’ “Mere Christianity”, but I’m not sure he ever had the chance to crack it open.
 I am certain he was relying on his faith as best he could.
 The man I had once spoken with so easily was gone.
 It broke my heart that I couldn’t be his confidant when he needed someone most.
 I fussed about him, trying to meet his practical needs whenever I could.
 He couldn’t eat much or keep it down, so food brought him only frustration.
 He donned sweatpants for the first time in his life.
 Even on a casual day, my dad had always worn pants with a zipper with his shirt tucked in.
 He was giving in, but not without substantial resistance.

 As his kids, I don’t know how much we accepted what was happening as it happened.
 Looking back, of course he was dying.
 It was abundantly clear.
 But as bad as I knew it was, I’m not sure my heart had accepted the outcome would be death.
 When it happened, it was not quite a shock, but an abrupt inevitability.